microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>input_scale</tt> : T3</dt>
 <dd>scale of quantized input tensor.
 It's a scalar, which means a per-tensor/layer quantization.</dd>
 <dt><tt>weight_scale</tt> : T3</dt>
 <dd>scale of weight scale.
-It's a scalar, which means a per-tensor/layer quantization.</dd>
+It's a scalar or a 1D tensor, which means a per-tensor/per-column quantization.Its size should be 3 * hidden_size if it is per-column quantization</dd>
 <dt><tt>mask_index</tt> (optional) : T4</dt>
 <dd>Attention mask index with shape (batch_size)</dd>
 <dt><tt>input_zero_point</tt> (optional) : T1</dt>
 <dd>zero point of quantized input tensor.It's a scalar, which means a per-tensor/layer quantization.</dd>
 <dt><tt>weight_zero_point</tt> (optional) : T2</dt>
 <dd>zero point of quantized weight tensor.
-It's a scalar, which means a per-tensor/layer quantization.</dd>
+It's a scalar or a 1D tensor, which means a per-tensor/per-column quantization.Its size should be 3 * hidden_size if it is per-column quantization</dd>
 <dt><tt>past</tt> (optional) : T3</dt>
 <dd>past state for key and value with shape (2, batch_size, num_heads, past_sequence_length, head_size).</dd>
 </dl>